luciascarlet/tailwind-moon-vscode/README.md

 A set of matching dark and light themes based on Tailwind CSS's default color scheme.
 These themes were based on Praveen Puglia's excellent "Tailwind Breeze" theme.

 ## Changelog
+## 3.0.2
+- Fix italics in Tailwind Ice that aren't present in Tailwind Moon because I forgot to remove from my personal tweaks

 ## 3.0.1
 - Fix terminal selection colours and double squiggly lines in Tailwind Ice